marxav/score_br_model/README.md

 * The evaluation produces a proximity *score* comparing the semantic distance of a text produced by an LLM with an expected text pre-written by a human evaluator.
 * The semantic distance is based on the proximity of OpenAI embeddings.
 * The LLMs made available by [OpenRouter](https://openrouter.ai/docs/models) can be tested.
 You can test each model explicitely by adding its model name (e.g. *openai/gpt-4-turbo-preview*), or test them all by using the alias model name *openrouter/all*.
-* Although [Google Translate](https://cloud.google.com/translate/docs/advanced/translating-text-v3) it is not strictly an LLM, it can be tested with the model name *google-translate*.
-Note that this Google Translate "LLM" can not be tested via OpenRouter.
+* Although [Google Translate](https://cloud.google.com/translate/docs/advanced/translating-text-v3) it is not strictly an LLM, it can be tested with the name *google-translate*.
+Note that Google Translate can not be tested via OpenRouter.

 ## Requirements
 * Ubuntu OS